dannybauman/30-day-map-challenge-2025/docs/maps/18-out-of-this-world/README.md

 1. **Gemini 3 is a game-changer** - Night and day difference from Gemini 2.5
 2. **SeismicWatch quality** - Matched the best Day 1 implementations in just a few prompts
 3. **Timeline animations** - Easier to implement than expected, worked smoothly
-4. **Deployment gap** - The contrast between working preview and failed deployment
+4. **All apps working** - All 4 implementations successfully deployed
 5. **Free tier generosity** - Significant functionality before hitting API key requirement

 ### 📚 Lessons for Next Time